UltimateHackingKeyboard/firmware/doc-dev/reference-manual.md

 Whenever a garbled command is encountered, `ERR` will light up on the display, and details are appended to the error buffer.
 You can retrieve it by running a `printStatus` macro command over a focused text editor.

+Logs are prefixed with macro name, action index and command address.

 ## Macro events

 Macro events allow hooking special behaviour, such as applying specific configuration, to events.
 This is done via a special naming scheme.
 Currently, following names are supported: